 Why would my pet benefit from animal rehabilitation?

-Movement concerns such as going up and down the stairs safely, getting in and out of a vehicle independently, joining you on your morning walk or jog, reduced ability to comfortably posture to go potty, and limping or holding up a leg while trying to walk can all be addressed by rehabilitation therapies.
+Movement concerns such as going up and down the stairs safely, getting in and out of a vehicle independently, joining you on your morning walk or jog, reduced ability to comfortably posture to go potty, and limping or holding up a leg while trying to walk can all be addressed by pet physical therapy.

 These changes that you are noticing in your pet’s behavior could be a result of various problems including: